Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 Finally, McKittrick Canyon Nature Trail (0.9-mile loop) is a shorter option when you want scenery without an all-day commitment.

-Tip: Wind is part of the Guadalupe Peak experience—pack a layer, even when the desert below feels warm.
+Tip: Pack a layer to protect against wind, even when the desert below feels warm.

-Black Canyon of the Gunnison National Park (Colorado): Rim walks with jaw-dropping views
+Black Canyon of the Gunnison National Park: Rim walks with jaw-dropping views

 Spring at this Colorado park can mean cool air, dramatic light, and roaring river energy far below.